 Custom legend names for displayed scenarios can also be customized in the Legend settings.
 Additionally, a legend can be toggled off by clicking the slide button.

 Zebra BI enables you to switch between different predefined visualizations styles (Zebra, Zebra Light, dr. Hichert, etc.) in the Design section.
 Additionally, you can create your own custom style adjusted to your company colors for example.
-If this topic is of interest to you, also take a look at this article, where you can learn more about custom branding
+If this topic is of interest to you, make sure to learn more about custom branding.

 Highlighting deviations is one of the most essential things displayed on a chart and usually the main message for report readers, therefore Zebra BI includes difference highlight in charts by default.
 Additionally, the user can choose different comparison point combinations, like: